TOTAL REFURBISHMENT OF PAGE UNDER WAY

-Eventually to include Manchester Salford SHMD Bolton Burnley Colne & Nelson Bury Oldham Ramsbottom Rawtenstall Rochdale
+Eventually to include Manchester Salford Stockport SHMD Bolton Burnley Colne & Nelson Bury Oldham Ramsbottom Rawtenstall Rochdale

-The county of Lancashire was the next best thing to heaven for bus enthusiasts in the 1960s offering a complex variety of serices across a very large area that included no fewer than twenty-eight municipal authorities all running their own buses.
+The county of Lancashire was the next best thing to heaven for bus enthusiasts in the 1960s offering a complex variety of services across a very large area that included no fewer than twenty-eight municipal authorities all running their own buses.
 I unfortunately only managed to get to about half of them.
-I have given the area two separate paragraphs
+I have given the area two separate paragraphs.

 I was determined to make the city of Manchester one of my first ports of call when i started my photo safaris in the autumn of 1962, however it had to wait until my first holiday with pay which came in June of 1963.
 My mother had warned me that "it always rains in Manchester" as I set off to catch my overnight train from Euston and boy, she was so right, for the day was a horrible wet one indeed making my photography a lot harder.
 The photos that follow are a mixture from that visit and one a year or so later.

 From 1949 to 1963 Manchester acquired large numbers of Daimler CVGs.
 All had Gardner engines, most being the 6LW though the legendary 5LW was also well favoured.
 No. 4107 was from a batch of fifty that came in 1950-51 with Metro-Cammell 58-seat bodies .